Test free of charge

 4. How is the information documented?

-5. Where does the information go afterwards?
+5. Where does the information then go?

-7. Where is the document filed?
+7. Where is the document stored?

 8. How can the document be retrieved afterwards?